 By opening up impossible doors, we hope that your eyes are opened to what you are capable of achieving.
 You’ll discover new places, but most importantly, you’ll find yourself.
 And that’s the greatest souvenir of all.

 Projects and Music Director

 Most people call me Sandra, but there’s another unusual name that I’ve come to acquire – Boffin.
-During my time as the Events & Protocol Officer for the Royal New Zealand Navy, it was my job to pull together some rather major events, such as the 70th Anniversary of the RNZN, Changing of the Queen’s Colour with the Governor General and the Change of Command ceremonies for HMNZ Ships.
-While I thoroughly enjoyed the challenge of project managing these large events, nothing is more rewarding than hearing that participants on a tour I organised have just had ‘the best time of their lives’.
+After being in the Band of the Royal New Zealand Navy as a full-time professional musician for many years, I joined the RNZN Events & Protocol Office.
+During my time as an Events & Protocol Officer for the Royal New Zealand Navy, it was my job to pull together some rather major events, such as the 70th Anniversary of the RNZN, Changing of the Queen’s Colour with the Governor General and the Change of Command ceremonies for HMNZ Ships.
+While I thoroughly enjoyed the challenge of project managing these large events (and acquiring the nickname Boffin) nothing is more rewarding than hearing that participants on a tour I organised have just had ‘the best time of their lives’.

 By connecting people to places they never thought accessible, they walk a path less travelled and come out all the more richer for it.
 While I can plan the dates and places on paper, I can never plan for just how much of an impact going to these ‘unattainable’ places has on every person we are honoured to travel with.
 And that’s what keeps all of us coming back for more.

 Tour Designer and Dream Maker